belfastkeyboard/CHeap/README.md

 - Queue: adapts a container to provide queue (FIFO data structure)
 - Stack: adapts a container to provide stack (LIFO data structure)

+## STRINGS LIBRARY
+- String

+## RANGES LIBRARY
+Very WIP.
+Ranges in C++ operate on iterators which currently do not exist in CHeap.
+I do plan to add iterators at some point.
+Currently, ranges exist only for adding multiple elements to arrays at once instead of one at a time.

 ## TODO:
-- remove casts from 'getter' functions
 - fixed-size array
 - string builder
+- iterators
 - alternate arena type with a freeblock list?
-- re-hash or store hashes in buckets?
 - support for custom allocators
-- add error handling to mimic C++ bad_alloc exception?
-- iterators?
 - thread safety?
 - fix bugs in RB Tree
+- add error handling to mimic C++ bad_alloc exception?
 - stress test all types
-- view types

 ## CONSIDER:
 - C++ implementation of Priority Queue uses a binary heap which is faster than the current array/qsort implementation